Polynomial Graphing, Critical Points & Quotient Rule

 No sign change (\(+ \to +\) or \(- \to -\)) Stationary point (flat but keeps going)

-A stationary point with no sign change is like a road that briefly flattens out but keeps going in the same direction — think of \(f(x) = x^3\) at the origin.
+Intuitively, a stationary point with no sign change corresponds to a curve that briefly flattens but continues in the same direction — as exemplified by \(f(x) = x^3\) at the origin.

 Explore — adjust \(a\) to see how the critical points change:

 Set \(a = 0\).
-Notice that \(f(x) = x^3\) has a critical point at \(x = 0\), but it is a stationary point — the derivative touches zero without changing sign.
-Now increase \(a\) to see a local max and local min appear.
+Observe that \(f(x) = x^3\) has a critical point at \(x = 0\), but it is a stationary point — the derivative touches zero without changing sign.
+Increasing \(a\) causes a local maximum and local minimum to appear.

 The Quotient Rule